 Why Do Bees Make Honey?

 Firstly, we will tackle the common question that tends to be on many people’s minds.
 This is the question of why do bees make honey.
 The short answer is that they need honey to eat during the winter months.
 It is easy for them to store away so that they can consume it when there are fewer flowers for bees around.
-Their main food source is pollen and nectar, and this tends to be in short supply during the winter months.
+Their main food source is pollen and nectar, and this tends to be in short supply for bees in winter months.
 Therefore, the colony makes honey as a way for them to survive these months.

 How Much Honey Does a Bee Make?